AriFordsham/GHCWiki/internships.md

 To give you some idea, here are some past projects

-- Kevin Donnelly is changing GHC's intermediate language to support equality constraints.
+- Kevin Donnelly changed GHC's intermediate language to support equality constraints.
-- Roshan James is writing a parallel garbage collection
+- Roshan James wrote a parallel garbage collectof
 - Geoff Washburn made the first implementation of GADTs in GHC
 - Dimitrios Vitytonis worked on type inference for impredicative polymorphism
 - Krasimir Angelov completed and released Visual Haskell.